SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 It would be easy to make a mistake when adding a new option, like typing the wrong number at the end of the line.

-Here's what that code looks like using a macro instead:
+Here's a version of this code that uses a macro instead:

 ```swift
 @OptionSet